Contact Information: Program Office 615-353-3390, E-mail: firstname.lastname@example.org

-Web Page Authoring is an online program—students must have a computer and Internet access.
+Web Page Authoring is an online degree program and students must have a computer and Internet access.
 Students are expected to have a basic familiarity with computers and the Web.
 Visit www.nscc.edu/academics/online-learning/ for additional information about hardware and software standards and to determine whether online learning is right for you.

 - Web site creation firms

 - Maintenance of a company or organization Web site